oleg-nenashev/oleg-nenashev/_docs/speaking/profile.md

 Please use the data below for the events.

 - Full name: Oleg Nenashev
-- Photo: [here](../images/profile.jpg).
-Feel free to crop as needed
 - Pronouns: he/him
+- Location: Neuchâtel, Switzerland

 ## Headline(s)

 - For working time events: Community Builder and Developer Advocate, Gradle
 - For Jenkins community events: Jenkins Core Maintainer
 - For hardware events: Contributor, FOSSi

+## Profile pic

+You can take one of the pictures from [this album](https://photos.app.goo.gl/yx6QZ9BAZCfiv7vu9).
+Feel free to crop as needed!

 ## Bio